DNA-readout-featured-image

 Haystack MRD™ strikes the right balance of DNA molecules interrogated and number of mutations tracked for optimizing test efficiency and sustainability

-By maximizing sensitivity, minimal residual disease (MRD) tests can confidently detect residual, recurrent, or resistant disease at the earliest time points.
-For circulating tumor DNA (ctDNA)-based tests such as Haystack MRD, optimal sensitivity—or the ability to detect the smallest quantity of ctDNA in the blood—can be achieved in two ways: by increasing the quantity of ctDNA that is analyzed and by increasing the number of mutations tracked.
+By increasing sensitivity, minimal residual disease (MRD) tests can confidently detect residual, recurrent, or resistant disease earlier than traditional methods like imaging and antigen testing.
+For circulating tumor DNA (ctDNA)-based tests such as Haystack MRD, increasing sensitivity-or the ability to detect the smallest quantity of ctDNA in the blood-can be achieved in two ways: by increasing the quantity of ctDNA that is analyzed and/or by increasing the number of mutations tracked.

 Higher input

 Increased input of ctDNA molecules can be achieved simply by collecting a greater volume of blood from the patient.
-Some MRD tests are limited to a maximum input of one or two 10-mL blood tubes, whereas Haystack MRD can accept three tubes per test.
+Some MRD tests are limited to a maximum input of one or two 10-ml blood tubes, whereas Haystack MRD can accept up to 3 tubes per test.
 Using more input material increases the chances that rare ctDNA molecules will be detected if they are present in the patient’s bloodstream.

 Optimal number of mutations tracked